A friend posted a link to my last blog in which I wrote,

 Some people responded that autism is NOT a gift; that we should not romanticize autism and its challenges.

-Anyone who has been around this blog for a minute knows I share the good, the bad, and the smelly.
+Anyone who has been around this blog for a minute knows I share the good, the bad, and the crazy.
 But the Facebook comments caused me to wrestle again with my own flip-flopping thoughts and emotions.

 Take yesterday, for example.
 It included an embarrassing scene on the hospital elevator, 4 clothing changes because she pooped in her pants and chewed holes in her shirts, a near death experience on a busy city street, and me declaring to her neuro who hadn’t seen her in 6 months, that yes, she’s still nonverbal.
 I saw the loss, how painfully different she was from other kids, how she struggled with the transition of simply walking from the doctor’s office to the waiting room, and I wanted to scream bloody murder at the autism monster.